-Notify the IRS immediately if you change your business name or address.
+Notify the IRS immediately if you change your business name, business address, or responsible party.

-Write to the IRS office where you file your returns (using the Without a payment address under Where To File, earlier) to notify the IRS of any name change.
+- Write to the IRS office where you file your returns (using the Without a payment address under Where To File, earlier) to notify the IRS of any business name change.
 See Pub.
-1635 to see if you need to apply for a new EIN.

-Complete and mail Form 8822-B to notify the IRS of an address change.
+1635 to see if you need to apply for a new EIN. - Complete and mail Form 8822-B to notify the IRS of a business address or responsible party change.
+Don't mail Form 8822-B with your Form 945.
+For a definition of "responsible party," see the Instructions for Form SS-4.